 - Improper search and seizure;

 - Lack of required motive, intent, or knowledge;

 - Lack of evidence to support the charge;

 Experienced Columbus Sex Crimes Attorney

 Have you been accused of, arrested for, or charged with a sex crime in Ohio?
 If so, you should not hesitate to contact Columbus sex crimes attorney Adam Burke.
-Since 2008, Mr. Burke has successfully represented hundreds of clients in the greater Columbus area and defended them against a wide range of sex crime charges.
+Since 2008, Mr. Burke has successfully represented hundreds of clients in the greater Columbus area.
+He has defended clients against a wide range of sex crime charges.
 The consequences associated with a sex crime conviction can be severe.

 In order to minimize the negative consequences you may face, Mr. Burke will attack the prosecution’s case against you and fight to have charges against you reduced or dropped.
-If he does not believe that the prosecution has a strong case he is not afraid to take your case to court.
+He is not afraid to take your case to court.
 He is a fierce litigator who passionately argues for his clients.
 The sooner you call, the sooner we can begin to strategize your defense.
 Contact us today to arrange a free initial consultation.